The Lange Money Hour: Where Smart Money Talks

 Welcome to The Lange Money Hour: Where Smart Money Talks with expert advice from Jim Lange, Pittsburgh-based CPA, attorney, and retirement and estate planning expert.
 Jim is also the author of Retire Secure!
 Pay Taxes Later.
 To find out more about his book, his practice, Lange Financial Group, and how to secure Jim as a speaker for your next event, visit his website at paytaxeslater.com.
 Now get ready to talk smart money.

 Beth Bershok: Thank you for joining us this evening we are talking smart money.
-I’m Beth Bershok along with Jim Lange, CPA, attorney, author of two best-selling editions of the book Retire Secure!
+I’m Beth Bershok along with James Lange, CPA/Attorney, attorney, author of two best-selling editions of the book Retire Secure!
 Pay Taxes Later.
 And our guest in the studio tonight, Blaine Aiken, who is President and CEO of Bridgeville-based Fiduciary 360.
 Blaine, thank you so much for joining us in studio tonight.
 Blaine is also the author of the monthly Fiduciary Corner column in Investment News Magazine.
 We’re going to be getting to a little bit later in the hour some of the recent scandals, some of the recent financial scandals that have happened, what happened, how it happened, how you can avoid having it happen to you.
 Before we do that Blaine can you explain exactly what Fiduciary 360 does?